 Restocking has been fully implemented as described within the Danish EMP.
 The amount of restocked eel in freshwater has increased from year 2010, where funds from the European Fisheries Fund were granted.
 In the Danish EMP the amount of eel to be restocked was proposed to be 0.8 million eels.
-The actual amount of restocked eels has increased to 1.2-1.4 million eels in 2010 and 2011(Table 3.8).
+The actual amount of restocked eels has increased to 1.2-1.4 million eels during the years 2010 - 2014 (Table 3.8).